seeu-inspace/easyg/thick-client-vulnerabilities/README.md

 ## Weak Hashing Algorithms

 Sensitive data exposure, key leakage, broken authentication, insecure sessions, and spoofing attacks can all be caused by improper application of encryption methods.
-Some hashing or encryption techniques, such MD5 and RC4, are known to be insecure and are not advised for use.
+Some hashing or encryption techniques, such as MD5 and RC4, are known to be insecure and are not advised for use.

 When dealing with hashing algorithms, the strongest algorithm available should be used (e.g., SHA-512 or at least SHA-256).
 However, it is always crucial to take into account the precise context in which the hashing algorithm must be used.
 For instance, it is recommended to utilize contemporary hashing algorithms that have been created especially for securely saving passwords when managing passwords.
 This indicates that they should be slow (as opposed to fast algorithms like MD5 and SHA-1), and that can be configured by changing the work factor (e.g., PBKDF2 or Bcrypt)

 If not configured correctly, the encryption can be not sufficiently secure.
 An example with AES, an algorithm for symmetric encryption:
 - Cipher-Block-Chaining (CBC) is no longer considered safe when verifiable padding has been applied without first ensuring the integrity of the ciphertext, except for very specific circumstances.
-If implemented, it can weakens AES encryption.
+If implemented, it can weaken AES encryption.